 What are the Lease Facts?

 - The level of rent start will be relevant to the prevailing property market and supply and demand for space today.
-The success of a lease is not so much about where you start the rent, but rather where you finish the rent and how you build the lease returns.
+The success of a lease is not so much about where you start the rent, but where you finish the rent and how you build the lease returns.
 Over the lease term, you can improve the rent and the returns for the landlord.
 That is what a lease is all about.
 Far too many landlords focus on the starting rent which is only a small part of the leasing process.

-- Make good provisions will apply at the end of the lease.
+- Making good provisions will apply at the end of the lease.
 Ensure that the landlord gets the premises back in good condition and with little cost to them in re-letting the premises to other tenants.

-Given all of these things, there are many things that we can do to help our clients through the leasing process.
+Given all of these facts, there are many things that we can do to help our clients through the leasing process.
 Look at every lease strategically for the entire lease term.
 Package up a good lease for the client that you serve and their property investment targets.